davidindub/fizzbuzz/README.md

 __Accessibility__

   - Keyboard controls are available so the game can be played without using a mouse on computers and modals can be closed with the Esc key.
-  - `aria-live` is used to annouce the number on screen when playing the game, allowing be played using a screen reader.
+  - `aria-live` is used to annouce the number on screen when playing the game, allowing be played using a screen reader, especially important when hard mode as numbers are non-sequential.
   - [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) was used to test the text and background colours.
+  - There is audio and visual feedback for correct responses/game.
   - The game's timer can be turned off in system preferences for those who wish.
   - All SVG images are appropriately labelled for screen reader use.
   - The game was tested using the VoiceOver screen reader on macOS.